 If your electric bill seems abnormally high to you, contact your utility company for additional assistance.
 If your high monthly bill seems to be based on high usage, you can request a free meter test from the utility company once per year to check and see if it is reading accurately.
 Once your electric company has checked the meter and determined that it is accurate, and has confirmed there are no problems with the company's lines and facilities up to your home, it has met its responsibility for testing your meter.
 If your concerns are not resolved to your satisfaction, you can file a complaint with CAPI.

 Breaker Test (do it yourself)

 If you do not have a smart meter, you can determine a rough estimate of where your usage is going by doing a breaker test.
-To do a breaker test: turn off all your breakers to your home or apartment (your meter should stop spinning or advancing, but if it doesn't then there could be a problem you may need an electrician to resolve); next, turn on one breaker and see how fast your meter spins or advances; then turn off that breaker and turn on the next one and see how fast your meter spins or advances.
-Do this for each breaker in turn (if you have an electric hot water heater and/or a well, make sure you run the hot water for awhile to get the hot water heater elements working, and/or the cold water to get the well pump going before you check those breakers).
-The breaker or breakers that make(s) your meter spin or advance the fastest will tell you where your usage is going. [*Please note: smart meters do not work the same way as analog meters.
-However, electric usage can be monitored in a different way with a smart meter.]
+To do a breaker test: turn off all your breakers to your home or apartment (your meter should stop spinning or advancing, but if it doesn't then there could be a problem you may need an electrician to resolve).
+Next, turn on one breaker and see how fast your meter spins or advances, then turn off that breaker and turn on the next one and see how fast your meter spins or advances.
+Do this for each breaker in turn.
+If you have an electric hot water heater and/or a well pump, make sure you run the hot water for a while to get the hot water heater elements working, and/or the cold water to get the well pump going before you check those breakers.
+The breaker(s) that make(s) your meter spin or advance the fastest will tell you where your usage is going.